Fall 2021 Mini Posts

 One can only think of the “family friendly” environment sitting at a bar around a warm stone fireplace drinking root beer out of a frosted mug.

-A&W tried to enter the Atlanta market with franchise opportunities in 1973, although little evidence proves any locations other than this Stone Mountain one were built.
-Corporate changes and massive growth from other food chains put pressure on A&W. Many A&W franchises were unable to compete.
+A&W tried to enter the Atlanta market with franchise opportunities in 1973, although only one other was built at 1801 Savoy Dr. Corporate changes and massive growth from other food chains put pressure on A&W and many A&W franchises were unable to compete.
 By 1980 this structure had become The Original Pancake House.

 Some original A&Ws still exist, complete with their working fireplaces.
 If you find yourself on a road trip through the Midwest and see an orange pagoda, consider having a draught root beer in a frosted mug at this iconic restaurant.